You are about to leave DOPTELET.com/itp and go to an external page.

 Terms and Conditions

-If you‘re looking to meet others living with platelet conditions like chronic immune thrombocytopenia, these organizations are good places to start.
-They exist to create a community of support and information for people like you.
+If you’re looking to meet others living with platelet conditions like chronic immune thrombocytopenia, these organizations are good places to start.
+They exist to create a community of support and information for people living with ITP.

 A non-profit organization founded in 1998 to enhance the lives of patients with ITP and other platelet disorders through education, advocacy, research, and support.